exogen/postinstall-build/README.md

 parameter.
 (This is the case in any npm script regardless of `postinstall-build` usage.)

+#### Specifying build dependencies in package.json

+If you specify a `buildDependencies` array in `package.json`, you can control which dependencies are installed before your build command is run. `buildDependencies` must be an array of package names that also appear in `devDependencies`.
+If a package named in `buildDependencies` does not exist in `devDependencies`, then it is assumed to already be available (as a global, peer, or production dependency), will not be installed, and a warning will be printed.

 ## Examples

 Run the `build` script (the default) if `lib` doesn’t exist during `postinstall`: